Atharva-Chandak/orca_web_template/README.md

 ## 6 Quick steps :

  ### 1. Using the template
  Click on the 'Use this template' button above & fill in the repository details.
-Once the repository is created, clone it.
+Once the repository is created, clone it & make the changes below to this cloned repository.

  ### 2. Adding assets
  Add any data files(Lecture slides, notes, assignments ) in the respective subdirectories in `assets` directory.
 If images are needed, add them directly to assets directory.